dwightjack/vue-types/packages/docs/guide/validators.md

 ## Utilities

-VueTypes exposes some useful utility functions that can be used to extend the library functionalities.
+VueTypes provides utility functions that extend the library's functionality.

 ### validateType

 Checks a value against a type definition.

-Accepts the following arguments:
+Arguments:

 - `validator`: A JavaScript constructor or VueTypes validator object
 - `value`: The value to check
 - `[silent=false]`: Toggle error console logging

-If `silent === false`, the function will return a boolean.
-If `silent === true`, it will return `true` if the check succeeds.
-Otherwise, it will return an error message.
+When `silent` is `false`, the function returns a boolean.
+When `silent` is `true`, it returns `true` for successful checks and an error message for failures.

 ```js
 import { validateType, arrayOf } from 'vue-types'